Pryluky: Antiquity and Medieval era

+Early Modern period

 After the Union of Lublin of 1569, according to which the city came under the rule of the Polish nobility, many inhabitants of Pryluky and nearby villages began to run away, seeking freedom in the vast Dnieper steppes.
 Oppressed peasants from other areas of central and eastern Ukraine took refuge there too.
 Settlements founded by the runaways in the late 15th-early 16th centuries occupied large territories in the vicinity of Kyiv and Cherkasy.
 Thus grew the Cossack community.
 Scared by the proliferation and popularity of Cossacks, Poland tried to suppress this spontaneous resistance but did so in vain.

 In the 17th century the Cossacks took part in the Khmelnytsky uprising.
 The fertile soil of the Udai basin proved itself attractive not only to marauders, but also to hard-working people fleeing from backbreaking toil.
 The number of inhabitants of Pryluky and adjacent villages grew considerably in the 17th century.
 One of the documents kept in the archives of Stockholm, Sweden stated that there were 800 chimneys, i.e. 800 houses, in Pryluky in 1632.
 Assuming that each house accommodated at least six persons, about 5,000 people lived in the city at that time.

 In 1648, Hetman Bohdan Khmelnytsky introduced a new system of territorial-administrative division in Ukraine, having divided the country into regiments.
 Under this system the city of Pryluky became the military center of the Pryluky Regiment and Colonel Ivan Shkurat-Melnychenko was appointed its first commander.
 The regiment comprised about 2,000 Cossacks, who actively participated in many battles during the war of 1648–1654.
 For instance, the entire Pryluky Regiment of Cossacks, led by I. Shkurat, died fighting valiantly in the Battle of Berestechko in 1651.
 The Pryluky Regiment, under Colonel Yakiv Voronchenko, demonstrated thorough military prowess in defeating a large Polish unit in June 1652.
 The regiment also took part in campaigns against Poland and Turkey.

+Russian rule

+Girded with a high rampart surmounted by guns, the city of Pryluky looked quite formidably at the time.
+However, in the second half of the 18th century, the border was moved far to the south for political and military reasons and the necessity for fortified cities like Pryluky disappeared.
+Olexandr Yakubovych was the last colonel of Pryluky.
+In 1781, the Cossack regime was abolished in Ukraine and Pryluky became an uyezd centre of Chernigov Viceroyalty (1782-1796), later becoming part of the Malorossiya Governorate, and from 1802 the Poltava Governorate.
+Under the rule of the Russian Empire Pryluky was a centre of makhorka trade, crafts, industry and agriculture.

+Interwar Ukraine

+On 6 March 1918, Pryluky became the seat of Pereyaslavshchyna, a newly established zemlia of the Ukrainian People's Republic, which was disbanded on 29 April 1918 by Hetman of Ukraine Pavlo Skoropadsky, who brought back old governorate divisions of the Russian Empire.
+After 1920, it was administratively located in the Poltava Governorate of Ukraine.